 The Email client is a software program that you can install on your computer that allows you to interact with an email server.
 The Email client is extremely useful; It can be used to send or receive new emails.
 An email client must be connected to the Internet and configured to access your service provider's email servers.

-What are the Benefits of Using Open-Source Email clients?
+The Benefits of Using Open-Source Email clients

 Mainly, you get few or no restrictions at all on the commercial usage for your application, as the open-source Email clients will allow you to use them for whatever use case you may need.